kagisearch/kagi-docs/docs/kagi/index.md

 - Click or tap the magnifying glass icon at the top of the screen and do a search.
 - Use the **!help** [bang](/kagi/features/bangs.md) in Kagi Search.
 For example, searching in Kagi for [!help setting Kagi as default search engine](https://kagi.com/search?q=!help%20setting%20kagi%20as%20default%20search%20engine) will show you results containing our default search documentation.

-Feedback about this Kagi Search documentation can be shared on our [Discord server](https://kagi.com/discord) in the **\#documentation** channel.
+Feedback about this Kagi Search documentation can be shared on our [Discord server](https://kagi.com/discord).
 We would love to hear your thoughts on anything we can fix or improve.

 ## About Kagi Search